 - a) The BPS Trustee has the right to quantify and seek payment of this debt at any time at its discretion.
 The Church is currently in discussion with the BPS Trustee about settling this debt [which amounts to £X].
-[Once the Church has settled this debt, it will have no further obligation to the BPS.] - b) In the last year the Church has entered into a "Deferred Debt Arrangement".
+[Once the Church has settled this debt, it will have no further obligation to the BPS.] - b) In [year] the Church entered into a "Deferred Debt Arrangement".
 Under this arrangement the Church is no longer liable for this debt, but the Church continues to pay the ongoing deficiency contributions as outlined above.
 There are limited circumstances under the Deferred Debt Arrangement where the Church would become responsible for a debt equal to its share of the current BPS deficit (assessed by reference to the up to date cost of securing benefits by the purchase of annuities).]

-[Note: the above should be updated / removed to reflect your own particular circumstances.]
+[Note: the above should be updated / removed to reflect your own particular circumstances.
+Churches that have been offered a Double Cessation Debt Arrangement should consider the extent to which this requires disclosure.]